CarbonPackages/Carbon.Plausible/README.md

 The key of the site (e.g. `myfirstsite`) is the root node name found under Administration » Sites Management.

-## Carbon.Plausible:Component.TrackingCode
+## Fusion Component

 The main Fusion component is [Carbon.Plausible:Component.TrackingCode].
 This component gets included into [Neos.Neos:Page] under the path `plausibleTrackingCode`.
-So if you want to add a [custom event] to a ceratin document, you can do it like this:
+So if you want to add a [custom event][custom events] to a ceratin document, you can do it like this:

 ```
 prototype(Vendor.Site:Document.NotFound) < prototype(Neos.Neos:Page) {